What To Do About The Flu

 Most healthy people with flu do not need to be treated with antiviral drugs.
-It’s very important that antiviral drugs be used early to treat flu in people who are very sick with flu (i.e. people who are in the hospital) and people who have a greater chance of getting serious flu complications (i.e. people with asthma or diabetes).
+It's very important that antiviral drugs can be used early to treat flu in people who are very sick with flu (i.e. people who are in the hospital) and people who have a greater chance of getting serious flu complications (i.e. people with asthma or diabetes)

 Call Health Services for an appointment at 315-443-9005 if you have:

 - Difficulty breathing or shortness of breath.

 - Sudden dizziness or confusion

 - Flu-like symptoms that improve but return with fever and increased cough.